-A thematic unit on the seaside has to be more than asking children to sing a few ocean songs, draw pictures in a booklet that is shaped like a starfish and color and/or fill in the blanks on math or language art worksheets illustrated with fish and crabs.
+A unit on the seaside has to be more than asking children to sing ocean songs, draw pictures in a booklet that is shaped like a starfish, and color and/or fill in the blanks on math or language art worksheets illustrated with fish and crabs.
 The topic needs to be concrete rather than abstract.

 - hold the children’s attention

 - create excitement in the classroom